128technology/docs/docs/intro_installation_bootable_media.md

   The admin default password is only created during the OTP installation.
 There is no admin defaut for an interactive installation.
   :::

-## Initial boot and nmtui
+## Initial Boot and nmtui

-When the system boots from the `Install 128T Routing Software...` installation work flow, the system asks if initial Linux Networking should be configured before the 128T Initializer is started:
+When the system boots from the `Install 128T Routing Software...` Interactive Installation work flow, the system asks whether to configure initial Linux Networking before the 128T Initializer is started.

   ![128T start nmtui](/img/initializer_Serial0.png)

-If yes is selected this launches the CentOS nmtui application to perform an initial network interface setup
+Selecting `Yes` launches the CentOS NMTUI application to perform an initial network interface setup.

   ![128T nmtui started](/img/initializer_Serial1.png)

-See the nmtui user documentation for more details.
+Refer to the NMTUI user documentation for more details.

 ## Initialize the 128T Node